 My kids love thermal pools having been introduced to the joys of warm water pools in Austria.
-So it was only natural that we would do a thermal pool tour along the ring road.
+So it was only natural that we would do a thermal pool tour along the ring road of Iceland.
 There are more than 175 swimming pools in Iceland so it was pretty easy to find one pretty much everywhere we stayed.

-Frankly with all the driving, hiking, and other activities we did on our road trip, soaking in a warm pool was the perfect way to relax for my husband and myself.
+Frankly with all the driving, hiking, and other activities we did on our road trip around Iceland, soaking in a warm pool was the perfect way to relax for my husband and myself.
 The kids did their usual diving, sliding and swimming, of course.
 It’s good to be young and NEVER tired.

 Geothermal Pools in Iceland